bartr/bartr/README.md

 My current focus is Kubernetes and cloud native application development.

+### Startups

-I'm active in the Austin Startup community.
-I'm a Partner at [Capital Factory](https://bartr.co/cf) and on the board of directors at [Still Austin Whiskey Co](https://bartr.co/still).
-I was an early investor in [Recursion Pharmaceuticals](https://bartr.co/rxrx) and am celebrating their recent [IPO](https://bartr.co/rxrx-ipo)!
+- I'm active in the Austin Startup community
+- I'm a Partner at [Capital Factory](https://bartr.co/cf)
+- I'm on the board of directors at [Still Austin Whiskey Co](https://bartr.co/still)
+- I was an early investor in [Recursion Pharmaceuticals](https://bartr.co/rxrx)
+  - I am celebrating their recent [IPO](https://bartr.co/rxrx-ipo)!

 ### Current Projects